 Comprehensive Assessment (2012)

-- Seismic Screening and costing using Technical Guidelines First Edition (TG1)
+The Comprehensive Assessment has been completed as a high level assessment of VSB Facilities.
+The Audit considered factors for Seismic Screening and costing using Technical Guidelines First Edition (TG1)

 - Facility Condition Audit